FlippitAI/unity-sdk/README.md

    https://github.com/atteneder/glTFast.git --> This installs the glTFast plugin for Unity.

+7. Create the following folder structure: Assets/Flippit/Resources
-7. Once installed, the last step is to create an additional Tag named "Flippit/NPC".
+8. (Only if needed) Once installed, the last step is to create an additional Tag named "Flippit/NPC".
 It will be used by all your characters.
 You only need to do it once at the first character creation (see screenshots).

 ![Screen2023-08-25 13 44 03](https://github.com/FlippitAI/unity-sdk/assets/1887378/f8b730d2-ad73-4e3c-a111-bbd9c2159589)